 STEP 1: Preheat Oven

-Preheat the oven to 375°F. Grease a muffin pan or line it with cupcake paper liners.
-Set aside.
+Preheat to 375°F. Grease a muffin tin or line with cupcake liners.

 STEP 2: Mix Wet Ingredients